-I know the temptation to fast and stop eating, thinking this will help to really get rid of fat.
+I know the temptation to fast and stop eating, thinking this will help you get rid of fat.

 Don’t do it!

-All that we accomplish by fasting is starving our poor body and not losing fat.
+All you accomplish by fasting is starving your body and not losing fat.

 You might lose some water weight, but not fat.

-The water weight is lost from your cells as your body uses stored carbohydrate (glycogen) in your skeletal muscles which are bound with water molecules.
+Water is lost from your cells as your body uses stored carbohydrates (glycogen) in your skeletal muscles.

-Establish a regular meal pattern, 3, 4 or 5 times a day, so your body knows what time it will get fed.
+Instead, establish a regular meal pattern, 3, 4, or 5 times a day, so your body knows what time it will get fed.

-That is the first step to weight loss that is primarily from your fat.
+That is the first step to weight loss, primarily from your fat.

-Another pillar of effective weight loss is to start moving and burning calories.
+Another pillar of sustainable weight loss is to start moving, put on your running shoes and start walking 30 minutes a day to burn calories.

-In order to lose fat, let’s assume that you have already established your meal pattern, your daily eating times.
+Let’s assume that you have already established your meal pattern, and your daily eating times to lose fat.

 Now that you have your regular meal times, you want your body to know that you need to burn more energy.